copper-leaf/ballast/docs/src/orchid/resources/wiki/usage-guide.md

 any platform-specific functionality, or provide examples for multiple platforms to help you understand the workflow more generally.
 Refer to each individual [Platform][1] for further instructions necessary for that platform.

+## High-level Workflow

+The general workflow for Ballast involves the following steps:

+1) Define a Contract
+2) Write the InputHandler
+3) Write the EventHandler
+4) Combine everything into a ViewModel
+5) Inject the ViewModel to your UI and start using it

+These steps are described in more depth [below](#Ballast-Workflow), and while this workflow does involve a bit of boilerplate the [Intellij plugin][8] can help you in quickly scaffolding out all of these classes.

 ## Project Architecture

 Ballast generally works best as part of a layered architecture, consisting of the following layers: